 The discount should be applied on a day-to-day.
-A new hereditament created as a result of a split or merger during the financial year, or where there is a change of use, should be considered afresh for the discount on that day.
+A new hereditament created because of a split or merger during the financial year, or where there is a change of use, should be considered afresh for the discount on that day.